Contents

 3. Invoice exceptions are routed to the different stakeholders.
 The AP team doesn’t have to chase approvers to get invoices approved.

 4. Bills get created in your accounting system automatically.
-The AP team doesn’t have to spend time entering invoices in your accounting system.
+The AP team doesn’t have time to enter invoices in your accounting system.

 Pros